 You will need to consider this extra weight when choosing where to place the damper: the application must be able to support a heavier damper.

-Although they can operate in high temperature environments, an industrial damper is not suitable for use as a fire damper.
+Although they can operate in elevated temperature environments, an industrial damper is not suitable for use as a fire damper.
 Fire dampers are specifically designed and rigorously tested to block the passage of flames through the damper’s blades, in accordance with UL test standards.

 Fire dampers must withstand intense heat - exceeding 1500°F - for extended periods of time, up to 3 hours for certain models.
 Building codes and standards will require that each fire damper has been tested and rated to UL's standards, before it can be installed in a fire barrier.

-Consider using an industrial damper for applications that require a heavy duty airflow solution.
+Consider using an industrial damper for applications that require a heavy-duty airflow solution.

 Industrial dampers are built for heavy-duty industrial settings.
 Have your projects ever called for industrial dampers?
 Can you think of other ways to use them?
 Share your thoughts on industrial dampers in the Comments section.
 We want to hear from you!